Harrisburg, Pennsylvania: Founding

 Harrisburg's site along the Susquehanna River is thought to have been inhabited by Native Americans as early as 3000 BC.
 Known to the Native Americans as "Peixtin", or "Paxtang", the area was an important resting place and crossroads for Native American traders with trails leading from the Delaware to the Ohio rivers and from the Potomac to the Upper Susquehanna intersecting there.

 17th century

 The first European contact with Native Americans in Pennsylvania was made by Englishman Captain John Smith, who journeyed from Virginia up the Susquehanna River in 1608 and visited with the Susquehanna tribe.

 18th century

 In 1719, John Harris, Sr., an English trader, settled here and 14 years later secured grants of 800 acre in this vicinity.
 In 1785, John Harris, Jr. made plans to lay out a town on his father's land, which he named Harrisburg.
-In the spring of 1785, the town was formally surveyed by William Maclay, who was a son-in-law of John Harris, Sr. In 1791, Harrisburg became incorporated, and in October 1812 it was named the Pennsylvania state capital, which it has remained ever since.
-The assembling here of the highly sectional Harrisburg Convention in 1827 (signaling what may have been the birth of lobbying on a national scale) led to the passage of the high protective-tariff bill of 1828.
+In the spring of 1785, the town was formally surveyed by William Maclay, who was a son-in-law of John Harris, Sr. In 1791, Harrisburg became incorporated.